Torsion-Audio/Scyclone-AI/README.md

 ## Training

 In our experiments we used **v1** of RAVE with specific configurations, making the model suitable for the plugin's environment.
-Please note that configurations other than those mentioned below may lead to undesirable outcome or cause harm to the export process.
+Please note that configurations other than ones mentioned below may lead to an undesirable outcome or cause errors during the export process.

 ```bash
 rave train --config v1 --config centered --db_path /dataset/path --name training_name --override LATENT_SIZE=16 --override CAPACITY=32